Discover the best 10 places on earth that don’t feel real, from surreal landscapes to otherworldly destinations.

 The Wave-like Sandstone

-Antelope Canyon situated in Arizona is formed and structured in a peculiar way which causes it to have wave like shelves and stunning colors.
-These dark winding passageways were carved by flash floods and wind, and the walls of light curving sandstone display reds and oranges and purples.
+Antelope Canyon situated in Arizona is formed and structured in a peculiar way which causes it to have wave-like shelves and stunning colors.
+These dark winding passageways were carved by flash floods and wind, and the walls of light curving sandstone display reds oranges, and purples.
 The upper and the lower canyons are different, yet the views are stunning, flying through the piece of art by the country in the sky.

 Mount Roraima, Venezuela